Did you know that it’s estimated 10% of people with periods worldwide have endometriosis, yet it takes an average of 8

 - Run yourself a nice, warm bath or grab a hot water bottle to target and reduce your pain with heat.
 This is especially great for your lower stomach and back area.

 - If you feel like you can, some light exercise or doing yoga can help to ease period pains and make you feel generally brighter.

 - Some food and drink might also help you to find symptom relief for your endometriosis.
 Omega 3 fatty acids and turmeric both help to reduce inflammation which can reduce pain, so try adding these to your diet.
 If you experience nausea from endometriosis, stick the kettle on and make yourself a ginger tea.
 This will help to settle your tummy.

 - Endometriosis doesn’t always just affect your body, sometimes it can lead to feelings of isolation or depression, as many chronic conditions can.
 If endometriosis is making you feel low, there are a variety of support networks and helplines available to help you seek comfort.

 - Sometimes the symptoms of endometriosis will be reduced after menopause.
 But, and there’s always a catch, this isn’t the case for all people.

 Have you got endometriosis?
-Tell us how you manage your symptoms in the comments below!
+Tell us what helps you to manage your symptoms